Freakkedduck/Gari-1/README.md

-# DocBot: Document Q&A Chatbot
+# Gari-1: Document Q&A Chatbot

 Gari-1 is a modular document question-answering system.
 It allows you to upload documents, semantically search their content, and ask questions with answers cited from the source.